eea/garie-sentry-metrics/readme.md

 git clone https://github.com/eea/garie-sentry-metrics.git
 ```

-Next setup you're config.
+Next setup your config.
 Edit the `config.json` and add websites to the list.

 ```javascript
 {